vapaee/worker-proposal-1-RAM-acquisition/README.md

   - Given that "if **Cards & Tokens** is successful it would benefit the Telos community", it is prudent to ask the community itself for help to make this success even more likely.
   - Although I am working hard to form a company and be able to dedicate myself completely to this, I still do not have the financial resources to do it and I must work on something else (have a job) to cover the basic cost of living.
   - Throughout these last three months I have been able to save the extra earnings on my normal salary, in order to pay the cost of that RAM.
 However, I had the misfortune of being hacked in my account and all the funds that I had saved were stolen.
+## What are the timing for the releases ?
+  coming soon...

 ## Links and References
   - [web site](http://cardsandtokens.com)